bergieboy/painter_js/README.md

 ## Functionality & MVP

-In Xonix Players will be able to:

-* Enter their name prior to starting play.
+In Xonix...

+- [ ] Players enter a username of their choice prior to starting play that will be used for the Score board.
-* Move around the screen vertically and horizontally in order to claim space on the screen.
+- [ ] Players will navigate the screen vertically and horizontally using arrow keys in order to claim space on the screen.
+- [ ] Players when they claim 60% of the screen.
+- [ ] Stat will be displayed on screen:
+  - [ ] Score
+  - [ ] Percentage of Screen Claimed
+  - [ ] Current Level
+  - [ ] Players Name
+  - [ ] Available Lives

+## Wireframes

+Xonix will be a single page app, consisting of a welcome modal, the play screen canvas, and nav links to the GitHub and my LinkedIn page.

+# Welcome Modal
+The welcome modal with have an input field where the player can enter a username of their choice, which will be displayed on the score board if they make it.
+The scoreboard itself will also be displayed on the welcome modal

+# Play Screen Canvas
+The play screen canvas will include the game field and a stats bar below.
+The percentage of screen claimed will be displayed as a percentage of a bar.